ovsilya/badal_assignment/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="$PWD/key.json"
 ```

 <h2>4.
-Make a synchronous call to the Document AI API using the Python Document AI client libraries.</h2>
+Make a call to the Document AI API using the Python Document AI client libraries</h2>

 4.1 Configure VM Instance to use the Document AI Python client